I don’t know where to start in describing the deliciousness of this Rosemary with Roasted Garlic Hummus recipe.

 Tip #3: You can use your favorite chip or cracker with this recipe.

-Disclaimer: I was given products from Pastamore’ to review and use in creating a new recipe.
+Miscellaneous Disclosure: I received products from Pastamore’ to review and use in creating a new recipe.
 I was under no obligation to give a positive review and was not paid for this review or endorsement.
 All thoughts, opinions and comments are my own.